 The Teen Center at Pleasant Hill Park on Gregory has a shuttle bus from Pleasant Hill Middle School.
 While there is a nominal fee, those with financial needs may access the district's scholarship program for reduced fees.
 Check out the website to learn more: https://www.pleasanthillrec.com/246/Teen-After-School-Program

 What will happen with the Friends of the Pleasant Hill Library?

-The Friends of the Pleasant Hill Library is a valued partner, raising more than $75,000 a year to pay for library programs and other library-related needs through their sales of gently used books.
+The Friends of the Pleasant Hill Library is a volunteer-based non-profit and valued partner, raising more than $75,000 a year to supplement library programs and other library-related needs through their sales of gently used books.
 The City is working with the Friends to find a temporary location for their operations.

 Park/Sports Fields FAQs